OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">When a shadow ray is fired, anything within this distance of the intersection point will be ignored.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">When a shadow ray is fired, anything within this distance of the intersection point will be ignored.
 If this value is less than "ray_epsilon", then it has no additional effect.</p>

     <h3>shadow_receiver_label</h3>